AdobeDocs/experience-platform.en/help/tutorials/data-science-workspace.md

 ## Publish a model as a service

-Data Science Workspace allows you to publish your Model as a Service, enabling users within your IMS Organization to score data without the need for creating their own Models.
+Adobe Experience Platform Data Science Workspace allows you to publish your Model as a service, enabling users within your IMS Organization to score data without the need for creating their own Models.
 This can be done using the [!DNL Platform] user interface or the Sensei Machine Learning API.

 **This tutorial will help you:**
 - Publish a Model as a service.
-- Score data using a service via the *Service Gallery*.
+- Score data using a service via the [!DNL Platform] Service Gallery.

 To get started, follow the publish a model as a service [API tutorial](../data-science-workspace/models-recipes/publish-model-service-api.md) or the [UI tutorial](../data-science-workspace/models-recipes/publish-model-service-ui.md).

 ## Schedule training and scoring for a Model

-Data Science Workspace allows you to set up scheduled scoring and training runs on a machine learning Service.
-Automating the training and scoring process can help maintain and improve a Service's efficiency through time by keeping up with patterns within your data.
+Adobe Experience Platform Data Science Workspace allows you to set up scheduled scoring and training runs on a machine learning service.
+Automating the training and scoring process can help maintain and improve a service's efficiency through time by keeping up with patterns within your data.

 **This tutorial will help you:**
 - Configure scheduled scoring